A long time ago, I wanted to make my first bucket hat, for my (then) toddler.

 Also, natural fibers in hats can cause gradual shrinking over time.
 Cotton will shrink, especially after several washes.
 This is why I've designed this bucket hat pattern a bit larger than usual.
 I've made my portion of too-small hats, and now, I'd rather make it a bit larger and toss it into the washer (and, if needed, even dryer!!) to get it to the 'final' size.

-My finished bucket hat is too big / too large!
+My finished bucket hat is too small/ too large!

 3 - Use the exact seam allowance as indicated on the pattern pieces.
 Please note that since thousands of people have been using this pattern, I've come to realize that sometimes, one could easily forget to follow the exact seam allowance listed in the pattern: